WHAT and WHY Cohousing?

 For more information on why people choose cohousing FACTS & RESOURCES

-To be Clear….there are similar models of housing that are like-minded but not quite the same.
+Cohousing Communities are similar to other models of alternate housing, like-minded but not quite the same.

-COHOUSING combines private homes with large generous communal spaces and shared resources.
+COHOUSING Communities combine private homes with large generous communal spaces and shared resources.
 Each household owns their own private home and co-owns the shared interior and exterior spaces, which are collectively maintained.
 Very good track records as real estate investments.

 CO-OPERATIVES are owned by a Co-op corporation.
 Residents lease their own private home and share the entire property together.
 They collaborate to keep the building and grounds in good shape.
 Not a form of real estate investment, as residents do not own their units or profit from it's sale.
 Often subsidized by the government.